 - Our key fobs are part of a video intercom system that allows residents to screen visitors and remotely unlock the doors from anywhere using their smartphones.

-- Residents gain access to doors using facial recognition, meaning they don’t have to fish out their key fob most of the time.
+- Residents can gain access to doors using facial recognition (optional), meaning they don’t have to fish out their key fob most of the time.

 - Use your smartphone as the key fob with no additional equipment.